Do-it-Yourself: Preparing for an Offshore Race

-Participating in a sailboat race is one of the relatively few remaining situations in life where you take full responsibility for something; in this case the preparation of a sailboat to go to sea, to race according to the rules, and to operate the boat in a seamanlike manner.
-It’s not to be taken lightly, which is one of the reasons that racing a sailboat offshore has such a dedicated group of participants.
+Participating in a sailboat race is one of the relatively few remaining situations in life where you take full responsibility for something; in this case the preparation of a sailboat to go to sea, to race according to the rules and to operate the boat in a seamanlike manner.
+It’s not to be taken lightly which is one of the reasons that racing a sailboat offshore has such a dedicated group of participants.

-Section 2 defines the various Categories from Category 0 (circumnavigations in completely inhospitable areas) to Category 6 (inland, daytime races).
-Since Category 1 races are “adjacent” to the strictest, most regulated races, it should serve as a gentle warning to the prospective participant that s/he is about to embark on a challenging endeavor.
+Section 2 defines the various race Categories from Category 0 (circumnavigations in completely inhospitable areas) to Category 6 (inland, daytime races).
+Since Category 1 races are “adjacent” to the strictest, most regulated races, it should serve as a gentle warning to the prospective participant that he or she is about to embark on a challenging endeavor.
 Category 1 races, using the US Sailing prescription definition are “of long distance, well offshore, in large unprotected bays, and in waters where large waves, strong currents, or conditions leading to the rapid onset of hypothermia are possible, where yachts must be completely self-sufficient for extended periods of time, capable of withstanding heavy storms and prepared to meet serious emergencies without the expectation of outside assistance.”

 Of course, this is intended to put the fear of God in you so that you don’t enter a Category 1 race with the presumption that you can buffalo your way through the inspection, preparation, or selection of crew that is required.

 One frequently quoted fact is that when you are half way from the West Coast of California to Hawaii, you are as far from land as any place on the Earth’s surface.
 1,100 nautical miles to Hawaii, and 1,100 miles to either Southern or Northern California (oh, and 12,000 feet to the bottom of the Pacific.)
 You are in the oceanic equivalent of the Sahara Desert or the Northwest Territories.
-It’s entirely up to you as to whether you’ll be able to complete the second 1,100 miles, based on your boat selection, boat preparation, crew selection, and ability to jury rig that which breaks along the way.
+It’s entirely up to you as to whether you’ll be able to complete the second 1,100 miles, based on your boat selection, boat preparation, crew selection and ability to jury rig that which breaks along the way.
 There are no awards for fixing an inadequately prepared boat and limping into Honolulu or Kaneohe Bay or Hilo.
-It’s expected that you’ll have a successful voyage without outside assistance, and without theatrics.
+It’s expected that you’ll have a successful voyage without outside assistance and without theatrics.

-Those who value fairness and seamanship also value Section 2.03.
+Those who value fairness and seamanship also value Section 2.04.
 The Special Regs are not there to cause you to buy a bunch of equipment you’ll never use, nor are they intended to make your boat uncompetitive.
 They exist to allow you to leverage the accumulated wisdom of tens of thousands of sailors in hundreds of races.
-Section 2.03 says that if you’re going to put all this gear on your boat, make sure it’s going to work as intended.
-The gear has to be accessible, sized correctly, and in working order.
+Section 2.04 says that if you’re going to put all this gear on your boat, make sure it’s going to work as intended.
+The gear has to be accessible, sized correctly and in working order.
 That means that if it says to have “an anchor with suitable combination of chain and rope”, that you shouldn’t show up with an undersized aluminum anchor with a cut-down anchor stock (which happens to fit between your stringers), 10' of 1/4" of chain and 150' of rode.
-Plus, that anchor and rode has to be stored securely so that if the boat inverts, the anchor and rode will not become a source of danger to the crew.
+Plus, that anchor and rode has to be stored securely so that if the boat inverts the anchor and rode will not become a source of danger to the crew.

 Regulation 3.08.4 is a challenge to many owners of production boats who wish to race.
-It says that you can’t lock someone down below, or lock someone from coming below, using the companionway latch.
+It says that you can’t lock someone down below or lock someone from coming below using the companionway latch.
 The thought is that either party (below decks or on deck) should be able to gain passage to the other location.
 We’ve seen solutions with a single rotating latch that can be operated from either side of the drop boards as well as securing pins which could be pushed out from above and below decks.
 Your boat may require a slightly customized solution, so look at some other veteran boats to see how they have solved the problem.

-Regulation 3.09.3 says that a bilge pump cannot share a cockpit drain as a means to rid the boat of water.
+Regulation 3.23.3 says that a bilge pump cannot share a cockpit drain as a means to rid the boat of water.
 Some ULDB designs have large, properly located cockpit drains which can rapidly empty the cockpit if a wave boards from astern, but also have a bilge pump connection to the drain.
 In that case, reroute the bilge pump discharge to a separate though hull.